 In outlying parts of the property there’s other buildings scattered here and there.
 There’s a couple farm houses, one in use on our visit (Fargo), another, in an amazing open-range setting, that was being readied for some other production.
 Each is just as convincing as the buildings in town.
 Kudos to the CL Western company…everything feels “authentic”.

-Also seen was the “Weight Station” cabin – dense us forgot to ask what’s with the name.
-BAD journalist!
-Looks like it could double as trapper or prospector’s cabin.
+Also seen was the “Weigh Station” cabin – dense us forgot to ask what’s with the name – BAD journalists – but suspect they mean “way station”, a stopping house for stage coach runs.
+It looks like it could double as trapper or prospector’s cabin.
 There’s other buildings too, a roadside diner, other wilderness cabins, a mine site, not all visited by Team BIGDoer.
 We were pushing the time limits as it was and so some parts just had to be missed.
 Still, we got to see most of it.
 Maybe…just maybe…we could come back for a part two.
 I could see some night shots working…

 The firm keeps a large warehouse of “props” for set decoration that are then rented to the various production companies.
 There’s a huge selection of furniture, household items, costumes and everything needed to adorn people or places, mostly authentic period pieces, all carefully inventoried.
 Outside a stack of caskets await their next assignment.
 These are essential for any old west production – think about it, every western you’ve watched…there’s a funeral scene.
 It’s almost a cliche in that genre.